rsdoiel/antenna/science_and_technology.md

 ## DOGE geek with Treasury payment system access now quits amid racist tweet claims

-date: 2025-02-07, updated: 2025-02-07, from: The Register (UK I.T.
+date: 2025-02-07, updated: 2025-02-08, from: The Register (UK I.T.
 News)

-<h4>We did Nazi see that coming</h4> <p>Marko Elez, a former SpaceX, Starlink, and X engineer who was granted deep access to a critical US Treasury payment system by the Trump-blessed Department of Government Efficiency (DOGE), has quit that team after he was linked to a racist Twitter account.…</p> <p><!--#include virtual='/data_centre/_whitepaper_textlinks_top.html' --></p>
+<h4>We did Nazi see that coming</h4> <p><strong>Updated</strong>  Marko Elez, a former SpaceX, Starlink, and X engineer who was granted deep access to a critical US Treasury payment system by the Trump-blessed Department of Government Efficiency (DOGE), has quit that team after he was linked to a racist Twitter account.…</p> <p><!--#include virtual='/data_centre/_whitepaper_textlinks_top.html' --></p>

 <br>